 You must carefully plan and implement an appropriate tagging strategy based on your organization's IT structure and goals to maximize Cloud Assembly functionality and minimize potential confusion.

-While tagging serves several common purposes, your tagging strategy must be tailored to your organizations needs, structure, and goals.
+While tagging serves several common purposes, your tagging strategy must be tailored to your deployment needs, structure, and goals.

 Some general characteristics of an effective tag strategy:

-- Design and implement a coherent plan for tagging that relates to the structure of your business and communicate this plan to all applicable users.
-A plan must support your deployment needs, use clear human readable language, and be understandable to all applicable users.
+- Design and implement a coherent strategy for tagging that relates to the structure of your business and communicate this plan to all applicable users.
+A strategy must support your deployment needs, use clear human readable language, and be understandable to all applicable users.

 - Use simple, clear, and meaningful names and values for tags.
 For instance, tag names for storage and network items should be clear and coherent so that users can readily understand what they are selecting or reviewing tag assignments for a deployed resource.